Clinical Trials in Radiology

 E³ – The Beauty of Basic Knowledge Sessions

 The E³ – Beauty of Basic Knowledge sessions offer participants the chance to refresh their knowledge in fundamental topics of imaging.
-This year, the Beauty of Basic Knowledge sessions focus on sports injuries and screening, allowing anyone from new residents to board-certified radiologists to strengthen their understanding in these essentials of radiology.
+This year, the Beauty of Basic Knowledge sessions focus on sports, hybrid and vascular imaging, allowing anyone from new residents to board-certified radiologists to strengthen their understanding in these essentials of radiology.

 E³ – Young ECR Programme